thatsdone/mslice/README.md

 mslice uses a classical technique to hook function calls at binary level using LD_PRELOAD environment variable.

-mslice inserts a hoook for connect(2) system call and checks, and if the destination IP address belongs to the specified target network address.
+mslice inserts a hook for connect(2) system call and checks if the destination IP address belongs to the specified target network address on connect(2) invocation.
-If it is, mslice calls bind(2) using the specified local binding address, and finally calles the original connect(2).
+If it is, mslice calls bind(2) using the specified local binding address, and finally calls the original connect(2).

+## Build

+Just 'make', and 'libmslice.so' will be generated.

+I tested on my Ubuntu 22.04(amd64/arm64) boxes.

 ## Usage